 Biochar is a term used for biomass charcoal derived from plant biomass materials.
-This definition generally includes chars and charcoal, and excludes fossil fuel products or geogenic carbon.
+This definition generally includes chars and charcoal and excludes fossil fuel products or geogenic carbon.

 2. Why should I be interested in Biochar?

 One of the most exciting new benefits of biomass pyrolysis is its ability to produce valuable soil amendments in the form of charcoal (biochar).
 Recent archeological exploration has found that indigenous peoples of the Amazon used charcoal to enrich their soil over 1,000 years ago.
 However, the use of charcoal as a soil amendment is not limited to ancient civilizations.
 New research has shown that biochar is more efficient at increasing soil fertility and nutrient retention than un-charred organic matter (Lehmann et al., 2006).
-Carbon enhanced soil organic matter offers direct value through improved water infiltration, water holding capacity, structural stability, cation exchange capacity, soil biological activity and as a CO2 sink (Lehmann, 2007).
+Carbon enhanced soil organic matter offers direct value through improved water infiltration, water holding capacity, structural stability, cation exchange capacity, soil biological activity, and a CO2 sink (Lehmann, 2007).
 Charcoal can also reduce fertilizer runoff and adsorb ammonium ions.
-That’s USDA soil scientist, Dr. David Laird calls it a “A Win–Win–Win Scenario for Simultaneously Producing Bioenergy, Permanently Sequestering Carbon, while Improving Soil and Water Quality”
+USDA soil scientist, Dr. David Laird calls it “A Win–Win–Win Scenario for Simultaneously Producing Bioenergy, Permanently Sequestering Carbon, while Improving Soil and Water Quality.”

 3. How can the production and use of biochar contribute to sustainable agriculture?

-4. Can biochar increase crop production or is it just increasing the carbon content of the soil?
+4. Can biochar increase crop production, or is it just increasing the carbon content of the soil?

 5. Is this product for sale now?

-For more information on ordering pallet quantities call: 828-254-7418
+For more information on ordering pallet quantities call (828.348.7992) or contact us

 7. How can this technology contribute to a reduction in greenhouse gases?